You can find the Livegrade preferences within the main menu under Livegrade > Preferences… The preferences window is divided into the following tabs:

 - ARRI Alexa: Set if Livegrade should automatically store looks on ARRI cameras.

 - IS-Mini: Choose if Livegrade should search for IS-Mini devices connected via ethernet.
 Note: It is recommended to connect IS-Minis via USB if possible.
+You can also disable the automatic framegrab creation of IS-mini devices to prevent the framegrab from being added automatically when connecting a new device.

 - Interactive Video Routing Appearance: Set a color scheme for the UI of the interactive video routing panel.